rkcullen/business-card-reader/README.md

 ## business-card-reader

+Use the instructions in GitHub on how to clone a repository to your desktop using git or subversion<br/><br/>

 ### Build Requirements
 To sucsessfully compile and run this exercise the following is required to run in a command shell:
 - JDK (Java Development Kit) 1.8 or higher